 The MCC actively monitors for breaches in exam security and confidentiality, and will seek disciplinary and legal measures against candidates who disclose examination content.
 Agreeing to maintain confidentiality and then breaking that confidentiality by disseminating exam content is considered a highly unprofessional act.

-Breaking confidentiality and disseminating exam content can lead to being denied a final result on the examination and being reported to regulatory authorities and other medical organizations as well as being barred from taking MCC exams in the future.
+Breaking confidentiality and disseminating exam content can lead to being denied your final result on the examination and being reported to regulatory authorities and other medical organizations as well as being barred from taking MCC exams in the future.

 Candidate identification numbers are printed on bar code labels that will be distributed to you at registration.
-You will be asked to give a label to the physician examiners as you proceed from station to station.
+You will be asked to give a label to the examiners as you proceed from station to station.
 In addition, you will be required to wear your identification badge.

 Complaints and conflict of interest

 If you believe that procedural irregularities, emergent circumstances or illness encountered during the exam may significantly affect your results, you must: